-Community school coordinator works closely with the school principal, along with the San Benito County Office of Education to create diverse and equal voices to represent all stakeholders.
-Community Knight Council serves as an opportunity to discuss support and plans with school partners, such as students, staff and community agencies.
+Community school coordinator works closely with the school principal, along with the San Benito County office of Education to create diverse and equal voices to represent all stakeholders.
+Panther council Meeting serves as an avenue to discuss support and plans with school partners such as students, staff and community agencies.